Memorable Manitobans: Norman Wolfred Kittson (1814-1888)

 In 1854 he moved from Pembina to St. Paul, where he became a major businessman (in real estate and commercial operations) and was city mayor in 1858-59.
 Beginning in 1856 he began investing in the Red River Settlement, opening steamboat transportation on the Red River in 1858-1859.
 In 1860 he established a line of steamers and barges on the Red River and in company with James J. Hill gradually obtained a monopoly of the transportation between St. Paul and the Red River Settlement.
 The Company later was known as the Red River Transportation Company.
 Kittson was one of several partners who in 1879 bought the St. Paul and Pacific Railway and reorganized it as the St. Paul, Minneapolis and Manitoba Railway, connecting St. Paul and St. Boniface.

-Kittson died on board a train on 10 May 1888, enroute to St. Paul.
+Kittson died on board a train on 10 May 1888, enroute to St. Paul, Minnesota.
 He is commemorated by Kitson Street in Winnipeg.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.